Boys & Girls

 Fear of Mistakes

-For children showing perfectionism tendencies, give them a sense of control through choices — picking out a potty seat, deciding whether to use the potty before or after a specific activity.
+For children showing perfectionism tendencies, give them control through choices โ€” picking out a potty seat, deciding when to try.

-Effective Praise
+โœ… Effective Praise

 • Praise success using positive terms

-• Celebrate the accomplishment calmly
+• Celebrate accomplishments calmly

 • Let the child's motivation lead